Inapproximability of Unique Games in Fixed-Point Logic with Counting: Introduction

 \subsection{Main results}

 In this paper, we extend this line of work to consider a keystone problem in the theory of approximation algorithms: \ug.
 A \ug instance $U$ is specified by a set of variables taking values in some fixed label set $[q] = \{1, 2, \dots, q\}$, and a set of constraints.
 Each constraint requires that a certain pair of variables take values that are consistent with some permutation on $[q]$.
 The goal is to find the maximum fraction of constraints that can be simultaneously satisfied.\footnote{The \ug problem is so named because, given any value for one variable in a constraint, there is a \textbf{unique} value for the other variable that satisfies the constraint (defined by the permutation on the label set associated to the constraint).
 There is an alternative interpretation of the optimization problem in terms of finding an optimal strategy in a \textbf{game} between two provers and a verifier, where the provers wish to convince the verifier that there is an assignment satisfying all constraints.
 See the survey by Khot \cite{UGCSurvey} for more background on \ug.} We denote this fraction by $\opt(U)$.
-Our main result (Theorem \ref{thmMain}) is that, for any $\delta > 0$ and any positive integer $\ell$, for sufficiently large $q$ we can construct pairs of \ug instances $(\mathbb{A}_1, \mathbb{B}_1), (\mathbb{A}_2, \mathbb{B}_2), (\mathbb{A}_3, \mathbb{B}_3), \dots$ on a label set of size $q$ such that, for all $k$, $\mathbb{A}_k$ and $\mathbb{B}_k$ are $C^k$-equivalent, yet
+Our main result (Theorem~\ref{thmMain}) is that, for any $\delta > 0$ and any positive integer $\ell$, for sufficiently large $q$ we can construct pairs of \ug instances $(\mathbb{A}_1, \mathbb{B}_1), (\mathbb{A}_2, \mathbb{B}_2), (\mathbb{A}_3, \mathbb{B}_3), \dots$ on a label set of size $q$ such that, for all $k$, $\mathbb{A}_k$ and $\mathbb{B}_k$ are $C^k$-equivalent, yet

 There are two important specializations of the parameter $\ell$.
-Sending $\ell \to \infty$, it follows that there is no constant-factor approximation algorithm for \ug that is definable as an FPC-interpretation (Corollary \ref{corUGLowGapMain}).
-As discussed, this doesn't rule out the existence of \emph{any} polynomial-time constant-factor approximation algorithm, but it does rule out the existence of a \emph{symmetric} algorithm, including any algorithm based primarily on linear or semidefinite programming.
+Sending $\ell \to \infty$, it follows that there is no constant-factor approximation algorithm for \ug that is definable as an FPC-interpretation (Corollary~\ref{corUGLowGapMain}).
+As discussed, this does not rule out the existence of \emph{any} polynomial-time constant-factor approximation algorithm, but it does rule out the existence of a \emph{symmetric} algorithm, including any algorithm based primarily on linear or semidefinite programming (i.e., an algorithm that just returns the optimal value of a linear or semidefinite program constructed from the input via elementary operations).